Saddle Serenade

 Saddle Serenade is a 1945 American Western film directed by Oliver Drake and written by Frances Kavanaugh.
 The film stars Jimmy Wakely, Lee "Lasses" White, John James, Nancy Brinckman, Jack Ingram and Claire James.
 The film was released on August 11, 1945, by Monogram Pictures.

 Plot

+A group of tourists heading for a stay at a dude ranch are ambushed by bandits that leads to the murder of a deputy marshal and an international jewel smuggling ring.
+Jimmy Wakely is there for the shootin', the singin' and the solvin' of the mystery.